 (A Mystic in the Marketplace)

-Liza Braude-Glidden, MA, is Cco-founder and executive Vice President of Culture and Sustainability of Beanfields Snacks.
-She is called the Betsy Ross of Beanfields, because she was the first to roll out and cook a batch of what would someday become Beanfields’ artisan blend of Beans and brown rice.
-Today, Liza works closely with her husband Reed, Beanfields’ founder and CEO.
+Liza Braude-Glidden, MA, is called the Betsy Ross of Beanfields, because she was the first to roll out and cook a batch of what would someday become Beanfields’s artisan blend of Beans and brown rice.
+Today, Liza works closely with her husband Reed, Beanfields’s founder and CEO.
 “Running Beanfields together is an important part of who we are as a couple,” Liza says.
 “We have an entrepreneurial relationship and we work closely with Reed’s brother Roy, head of sales—so it’s a family affair!”

 Part of the attraction was and is a mutual passion for entrepreneurship.
 Liza had been a part owner in a number of small community centered businesses before marrying Reed, and then helping to found Beanfields.
 The first of Liza’s businesses was a construction company that built small subdivisions of affordable energy efficient homes.
 Liza has also been active in a number of non profits, Including Social Venture Network and The American Sustainable Business Association.